-Rolling Stones have lasted longer than any other band!
+Rolling Stones have stayed together longer than any other band!

-Incredibly the band has stuck together ever since and still tour and record.
+Incredibly, the band has stuck together ever since and they still tour and record together.

 Angie was written three years before Hotel California!

-Not the most obvious Rolling Stones track, Angie is one of those tracks that everybody know without knowing it.
+Not the most obvious Rolling Stones track, ‘Angie’ is one of those tracks that everybody knows without knowing it!
 This makes it an excellent choice for the set list.

-Some say Angie is a reference to Mick Jagger’s affair with David Bowie‘s girlfriend Angela but Mick has denied this on several occasions.
+So, who is Angie?
+Some say ‘Angie’ is a reference to Mick Jagger’s affair with David Bowie‘s girlfriend Angela but Mick has denied this on several occasions.

-Many are the children of the 70s who have been named after this classic Rolling Stones ballad.
+Many children of the 70s have been named after this classic Rolling Stones ballad.